3 reasons why entrepreneurs should quit marketplaces

 The consequence of this concerning issue would become increasingly enormous and significant as the business possesses more and more customer base.
 The problem of lacking data undoubtedly would make sellers blind and never be able to identify real problems, if there’s any.

-In spite of experiencing rapid growth at the beginning, most newly-launched online shops of marketplaces would find the trajectory of growth rate slumps in an ever faster speed as the company size become bigger.
+In spite of experiencing rapid growth at the beginning, most newly-launched online shops of marketplaces would find the trajectory of growth rate slumps in an ever faster speed as the company size become bigger, according to Tagtoo’s years of observation on Southeast Asia e-commerce.

-Actually, this phenomenon is decidedly observed in many countries, the US, Japan, and Taiwan, for example, where e-commerce development is mature.
+Actually, this phenomenon of shifting to e-commerce website is decidedly observed in many countries, the US, the UK, Japan, for example, where e-commerce development is mature.
+History undoubtedly will be repeating itself again.
+This time in Indonesia.

-Growth rate is one of the key indicators of a business’ potential.
-The limited scalability lying on marketplaces, nevertheless, is exactly what entrepreneurs are seldom conscious of in the early stage of launching and may incur undesirable dilemma of whether to stay or leave later on.
+Growth rate is one of the key indicators of a business’ potential in the long run.
+The limited scalability underlying marketplaces, nevertheless, is what entrepreneurs are seldom conscious of in the early stage of launching and may incur undesirable dilemma of whether to stay or leave later on.

 Marketplaces and e-commerce websites both respectively have pros and cons.
 Under no circumstance should sellers embrace marketplaces because of the glowing testimonials among other online sellers.
 Not to mention the consistent endorsements is unverifiable and suspicious.